 A lot of people have a TV above the mantel and that creates a decorating challenge.
 This mantel shows that you can place smaller items at the edge of the TV screen and then put larger, taller items on the sides.
 Always vary the heights of everything on your mantel to create a nicer flow.

 If you like a simple mantel look, especially good for a room that has lots of other things going on.
-This mantel has two equally-sized pictures that provide the visual anchor to the mantel, and two equal floral arrangements.
-The result is a clean, lovely look.
+This mantel has a beautiful wreath that provides the visual anchor to the mantel, and two different sized frames makes a personal touch.
+The result is a clean, and lovely.

 This stunning mantel incorporates a large cathedral-style window frame with a wreath as the focal point.
 I love the lantern on the side which supplies a nice anchoring weight and the grouping on the right counter-balances that.
 Not overly cluttered, but makes a huge statement.